 - ...

-Now you know who is responsible for giving the customers electricity.
-But..
-Where does the supplier get it's energy from?

 DgoCanvas

 Hi, nice to meet you!
-The DGO's main task is transporting energy and switching from high voltage to low voltage electricity and will then be transferred onto the local distribution network and is delivered to your home where, in many cases, it will be passed through a meter into your home's network.
+The DGO's (also known as the Distribution Grid Operator) main task is transporting energy and switching from high voltage to low voltage electricity and will then be transferred onto the local distribution network and is delivered to your house or workplace where, in many cases, it will be passed through a meter into your home's network.

-The DGO can also be responsible of additional tasks such as installing, maintaining, removing or replacing the meter.
+Other responsabilities of the DGO are: maintaining and installing and replacing the electricity and natural gas meters (also budget meters), implementing new connections and editing the existing connections, recording the meter readings, maintaining the public lightning, and many more.

+In the liberalized market, there’s a free choice of supplier but no free choice of DGO.
+The DGO that will be responsible for your house or workplace will depend where the DGO is located.
+The DGO will be responsible for one specific area in the country.

 TgoCanvas

+The transmission grid operator is responsible for keeping the high voltage transmission system running reliable and efficient.
+Electricity transmission can be seen as the vital link between the power production and the power usage.
+Transmission lines carry electricity at high voltages over long distances from power plants to communities.

+The main task of the transmission grid operators is transporting the high voltage electricity or high pressure gas over long distances.

 Once the electricity, gas or water has been placed on the network it will need to be transported.
 The transport or transmission over long distances is done using a high pressure or high voltage network which is called the transmission grid.
 The transmission grid operator is responsible both for maintaining the grid and for the actual transmission of the commodity.

-They are also responsible for getting the energy to the big industry like Bayer or Nike
+Industrial consumers may use this high voltage electricity or high pressure gas immediately.
+Examples of big industrial consumers are Bayer or Nike.

 But where do we get our energy from?

 ProducerCanvas

-These would be the companies that either generate or import the energy.
-This can be electricity, gas,...
-This can be done by operating nuclear power plants, turbines relying on fossil fuels, solar energy, wind energy, hydropower, geothermal and tidal energy.
+The utility value chain starts with producing and importing energy.
+This is the responsibility of the producer or the importer.
+There are two types of energy production: non-renewable and sustainable.

+First of all a 'classic' power plant uses oil, gas, coal or uranium to heat water to steam.
+Also called "gray" electricity because it is produced using fossil, non-renewable fuels.

+Secondly, there is also "green" electricity generated by renewable energy sources (solar, wind, biomass, waste, ...).

+In the circle at the top right, there are a few examples of producers and importers in Belgium.
+Electrabel and EDF Luminus are responsible for the bulk of electricity production in Flanders.
+Some new players have become producers since the liberalisation.
+The most important being ENI and EON.

 Here we can see a nucleair power plant in the game.
 This will be the source of our energy throughout the game.